MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 * startStreamingTimeout (int) - Optional.
 The number of one second intervals that must elapse with streaming stopped before the `StartLocatingDockingStation` command fails.
 The system checks the status of the streaming service this many times, with a pause of one second between each check.
 If streaming doesn't start before these status checks complete, then the `StartLocatingDockingStation` command fails.
 Passing `null`, no value, or a value of less than or equal to 0 causes the system to use the default value of 5 seconds.
 * enableIrTimeout (int) - Optional.
 The number of one second intervals that must elapse with infrared (IR) disabled before the `StartLocatingDockingStation` command fails.
 The system checks the status of the IR sensors this many times, with a pause of one second between each check.
 If the IR sensors are not enabled before these status checks complete, then the `StartLocatingDockingStation` command fails.
 Passing `null`, no value, or a value of less than or equal to 0 causes the system to use the default value of 5 seconds.
+* enableAutoExposure (bool) - Optional.
+Whether Misty should automatically adjust the exposure for the IR cameras during docking station location.
+Default is `true`.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.